emrainey/hobbies/README.md

 * All math oriented objects must implement
   * `operators == != += -= *= /= + - * / !` in the class or operators namespace as `friend`s
 * Must use `basal::equals` for best float checks
-* Consistent use of either read-only members or methods. `const` correctness.
+* Consistent use of either read-only members or methods.
+* `const` correctness.
-* Must support printable (with pointer)
+* Must support `basal::printable`
 * Must support `friend operator<<`
-* Use `explicit` Constructors to prevent unexplained auto-magic
+* Use `explicit` Constructors to prevent unanticipated auto-magic
 * Use `if constexpr` for debugging.
 * Always install your header files as read-only!
 * Always create your generated source code as read-only!